diana-hep/oamap/README.md

       * `len` function for lists **(done)**.
       * `for` loop iteration.
       * `enumerate`, `zip`, etc.
-      * Assignment carries PLUR type.
+      * Assignment carries PLUR type through type inference.
-   * Good error messages, catching type errors at compile time.
+   * Good error messages, catching PLUR type errors at compile time.
-   * Require Femtocode-style constraints on list indexes and union members to eliminate this type of runtime error.
+   * Maybe require Femtocode-style constraints on list indexes and union members to eliminate this type of runtime error.
    * Simple extension types, such as strings (`List(uint8)`), nullable/optional (`List(X)`), and pointers (`int64` with a list reference).
-   * Use pointers as event lists or database-style indexes.
+   * Use pointers as event lists and database-style indexes: essential for query engine.
-   * Integrate with ROOT, zero-copy interpreting ROOT data as PLUR data (requires ROOT updates).
+   * Integrate with ROOT, zero-copy interpreting internal TBuffer data as PLUR data (requires ROOT updates).

-At the same time, ROOT is being updated to expose TBuffer data as Numpy arrays and a distributed query service is being developed, which will use PLUR as an execution engine.
+At the same time, ROOT is being updated to expose TBuffer data as Numpy arrays.
+Also, a distributed query service is being developed, which will use PLUR as an execution engine.